PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/token-swap/README.md

-# MetaKeep Lambda - Import UniswapV2Router and Swap Matic tokens for USDC
+# MetaKeep Lambda - Import SushiSwapRouter contract and Swap Matic tokens for USDC

-This repository contains the code that demonstrates how you can import any popular smart contract like Uniswap in Metakeep, and Invoke any of its methods.
+This repository contains the code that demonstrates how you can import any popular smart contract like SushiSwap to MetaKeep lambda, and invoke any of its methods.

 This project is intended to be used with the
-[MetaKeep Lambda Import and Invocation Tutorial Series](https://docs.metakeep.xyz/docs/create-your-first-lambda), but you should be able to follow it by yourself by reading the README and exploring its `scripts` directories.
+[MetaKeep Lambda Business Wallet Token Swap](https://docs.metakeep.xyz/docs/lambda-business-wallet-token-swap), but you should be able to follow it by yourself by reading the README and exploring its `scripts` directories.

 ## Directory Structure

 The project is organized as follows:

-- [scripts](./scripts): Contains the scripts to import already deployed smart contracts and invoke its functions.
+- [scripts](./scripts): The scripts to import already deployed smart contract and invoke its functions.

 ## Quick start